Day 80 - almost done with this road reroute (20.0 miles)

 I figured super glue would work the best or try to get a piece of metal wedged in.
 I did walk by an auto repair shop to see if they could weld it or if they had any other suggestions.
 The guy said welding wouldn’t work and had no suggestions.

-I tried 2 types of super glue and it just wasn’t working like I hoped.
+Back at the RV park I started fixing my tent.
+I tried 2 types of super glues and it just wasn’t working like I hoped.
 The metal screw wouldn’t fit in.
 I then thought to try duct tape again but since I had more time, unlike last night, I could get it done right.
 After a good amount of tape I got it so it would mostly stay in place.
 I set my tent it up and seemed to work.
-I was able to get the rain fly in it.
+I was able to get the rain fly on it.
 It just might work I guess, not sure how it will handle in a storm.
 I will just need to be careful of where I camp and be gentle with the poles.

 Also, while I was waiting for the super glue to dry on the poles I tried to find the hole in my air mattress.
 It’s much easier to submerged it under water but not really any option at the moment.
 So I filled it with air and laid on it to listen for air escaping.
 I figured the hole would be on the bottom but heard nothing so I turned it over and sure enough I found it.
 I used my patch kit and appeared to work.

 The plan is to leave in the morning and hike the 19 miles back to the CDT.
 Let’s hope my tent and air mattress make it through the night and the next 3 weeks.

 Also I hope the farther I move awhile from the area the better the air quality.
 I really hope it’s clear by the time I get to Glacier.
 The rain seemed to get rid a lot of the haze but we’ll see how long that last.